solygambas/swift-projects/README.md

 ## Features

 - building the layout with SwiftUI.
+- using properties in view code.
+- understanding the state property wrapper, dynamic and immutable values.
+- handling user actions.
+- comparing values using if statements.

 Based on [SwiftUI Tutorial for Beginners](https://www.youtube.com/watch?v=F2ojC6TNwws) by Chris Ching - CodeWithChris (2021).